lemmack/lemmack.github.io/content/essays/therapeutic-trembling-to-release-trauma.md

 **Central Pattern Generators (CPGs)**: These neuronal circuits in the spinal cord and brainstem can produce rhythmic motor patterns without cortical input.
 Originally demonstrated by [Thomas Graham Brown in 1911](https://www.sciencedirect.com/science/article/pii/S0165017308000672) through experiments showing that cats with severed descending inputs and sensory feedback could still produce rhythmic stepping, CPGs have since been [confirmed across all vertebrate species](https://doi.org/10.3389/fneur.2012.00183) from lampreys to humans.

-The hypothesis that neurogenic tremors may be mediated by CPGs is speculative but plausible.
-CPGs are known to control rhythmic behaviors including locomotion, respiration, mastication, and scratching.
-[Calancie et al. (1994)](https://doi.org/10.1093/brain/117.5.1143) documented what they called "the first well-defined example of a central rhythm generator for stepping in the adult human" in a patient with cervical spinal cord injury who exhibited involuntary stepping movements when lying supine.
-If therapeutic tremoring similarly engages subcortical CPG circuits, this would distinguish it from pathological tremors originating in the basal ganglia or cerebellum, and might explain why the movements feel involuntary yet non-threatening.
+Some practitioners hypothesize that neurogenic tremors engage CPG-like circuits, which would explain their involuntary yet rhythmic quality.
+CPGs are known to control behaviors including locomotion, respiration, mastication, and scratching.
+[Calancie et al. (1994)](https://doi.org/10.1093/brain/117.5.1143) documented involuntary stepping movements in a patient with cervical spinal cord injury, demonstrating that rhythmic motor programs can activate without volitional control.

+However, this hypothesis remains largely untested.
+No studies have directly examined whether therapeutic tremoring engages the same subcortical circuits as established CPG-mediated behaviors, and the analogy may be more metaphorical than mechanistic.
+The appeal of the CPG framework lies in offering a neurobiological account of why induced tremors feel qualitatively different from volitional movement, but this explanatory appeal should not be confused with empirical support.

 **Gamma Loop Recalibration**: The gamma motor neuron system regulates the[ baseline sensitivity of muscle spindles](https://www.ncbi.nlm.nih.gov/books/NBK10959/), and the [Johansson/Sojka hypothesis](https://doi.org/10.1067/mmt.2000.109674) proposes that nociceptive input and metabolic stress can create positive feedback loops that maintain elevated muscle tone.
 Rhythmic oscillation may help interrupt these habitual feedback patterns, allowing the spinal cord to recalibrate gamma motor neuron firing to a lower baseline.